James Arthur

 How the transfer complies with UK data protection law: The country or sector has been assessed as providing adequate protection to data subjects (also known as Adequacy Regulations or UK data bridge)

-Category of recipient: Secure note taking and storage.
+Category of recipient: Website provider and hosting.

-Organisation name: Any Association
+Organisation name: Cloudflare

 Category of recipient: Security and "denial of service" protection